 Sooner or later, Microsoft Teams will be what you use instead of Skype for Business.
 For many organizations, though, this process will take some time.
 Because we here at EventBuilder add functionality to Skype for Business and Skype Meeting Broadcast, we’re often asked what we think about Teams and whether or not the EventBuilder Suite will do for Teams what it does for Skype for Business.

-The short answer: Teams is literally where we “live” as an all-virtual company, and we’re already in development for future support of Teams in our own product (see below).
+The short answer (updated 15 Feb 2019): Teams is literally where we “live” as an all-virtual company, and we're now supporting Teams with EventBuilder Suite.